chrischrono/Storytel/README.md

 The app is currently able to Search Books from Storytel API, and show it in tableView.

 * When the app loads, it will Search the Books from Storytel API, and show them in the tableView
-* Upon selecting the Query header, it will open a dialog box to input a new query keyword, then it will try to refresh the list with related books based on the new query keyword.
+* Upon selecting the Query header, it will open a dialog box to input a new query, then it will try to refresh the list with related books based on the new query.

 ---
 # Development Steps